Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-accessing.md

 #### Using Our Command Line Tool

-Our Command Line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel, allowing remote access to your Scalingo for PostgreSQL® addon.
+Our command line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel, allowing remote access to your Scalingo for PostgreSQL® addon.